You’re Required to Follow the Court Ordered Visitation

 If you have any questions as to how to solve this problem, and more importantly, how to protect yourself if you’re the parent who is being accused of not sending the child over or you’re the parent who wants to see the child and the child is allegedly refusing, then you need an experienced family law attorney.

 I’d be happy to help you or consult with you about that.
-So if you have any questions about this or ever need a Tulsa Child Custody Attorney for Men or a Tulsa Child Support Attorney For Men, please contact dads.law.
+So if you have any questions about this or ever need a Child Custody Attorney for Fathers in Oklahoma or a Child Support Lawyer For Men in Tulsa, please contact dads.law.